-Completed the California Basic Educational Skills Test (CBEST) or met the Basic Academic Requirements as defined by the CTC HERE.

-Healthcare Clearance

-Official copy of the Tuberculin Skin Test or evidence of having taken a TB test if official copy is not available.

-If a positive skin test is received, then proof that TB is not active by a doctor's note or x-ray results before student teaching.
+- Completed the California Basic Educational Skills test (CBEST) or meet the Basic Academic Requirements as defined by the CTC HERE. - Healthcare Clearance (must have been within the last 2 years). - Official copy of the Tuberculin Skin test or evidence of having taken TB test if official copy is not available. - If positive skin test is received, then proof of that TB is not active by a doctor's note or x-ray results before student teaching. - Fingerprint Clearance. - U.S. Constitution Course or Equivalent.

-Certificate of Clearance - Fingerprint Clearance

-For the internship option (California Residents Only), the following items must be provided at the time of application to be considered for admission:
+For the internship option, the following items must be provided at the time of application to be considered for admission:

-- CPR Certification - Proof of offer of employment from an approved school district. - Passed the Reading Instruction Competence Assessment (RICA) (Multiple Subjects only). - Passed the California Subject Examinations for Teachers (CSET) (all sections) or waiver. - Submit proof of COVID-19 vaccination.
+- · CPR certification. - Proof of offer of employment from an approved school district. - Passed the California Subject Examinations for Teachers (CSET) (all sections) or waiver. - Submit proof of COVID-19 vaccination.